szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 In this example, we'll show how CRUD operations are used along with URI's to access different areas of a web service.

-1. The flow here represents a REST request to the web server to GET all parts.
+- The flow here represents a REST request to the web server to GET all parts.
 The URI accesses a specific area of the web server that will manage this request, it will send a response back to the client.

 ![alt text][RESTRequest]

 [RESTRequest]: https://github.com/szeyick/webApplicationArchitectures/blob/master/RESTfulWebServices/resources/RESTRequest.png "REST request to retrieve"

-2. In addition, we can request for a specific part by using the same GET request but with a different URI.
+- In addition, we can request for a specific part by using the same GET request but with a different URI.
 This allows the web server to process the request with the part number to return the correct information to the client.

 ![alt text][RESTSpecificRequest]

 [RESTSpecificRequest]: https://github.com/szeyick/webApplicationArchitectures/blob/master/RESTfulWebServices/resources/RESTSpecificRequest.png "REST request to retrieve specific part"

-3. Finally, again by changing the URI and performing a PUT request, we can perform a different action.
+- Finally, again by changing the URI and performing a PUT request, we can perform a different action.
 This time it would be to ask the web server to process our part order.

-![alt text][RESTSpecificRequest]
+![alt text][RESTProcessRequest]

-[RESTSpecificRequest]: https://github.com/szeyick/webApplicationArchitectures/blob/master/RESTfulWebServices/resources/RESTRequestOrder.png "REST request to process order"
+[RESTProcessRequest]: https://github.com/szeyick/webApplicationArchitectures/blob/master/RESTfulWebServices/resources/RESTRequestOrder.png "REST request to process order"

 ### Error Handling